openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 20: Meter report interval

 Meter report interval
+Time interval between consecutive meter reports.

+Meter reports can also be sent as a result of polling.

+30 seconds to 32767 seconds.
+Default is 90 seconds
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```90```.